 Split the chiles and remove the seeds and stems.
 (If you are sensitive to chiles, wear gloves.)
 Microwave chiles on high for 15 seconds.
 Wait 10 seconds, then nuke again for another 15 seconds.
 (See Notes below.)
 Set aside.

 (The Red Chile Sauce may be made up to 3 days in advance.
 Cover and refrigerate.
-Warm to room temperature before using.)
+Warm to room temperature before using.
+You may also freeze the sauce.
+Divide the end result in half and freeze in separate containers.
+You’ll need about 1-1/2 cups for this recipe.)

 For the Beef: